annakirkpatrick/git-resources/git_tutorial.md

 If you are not contributing code to the repository (and therefore have not made any commits to your local repository), then you should always be able to pull the latest changes without any conflicts.
 If you have made commits locally, then your commits could conflict with other commits made to the remote repository.
 In this case, manual merging of the relevant files will be required.
-Merging will be covered in a later section.
+Merging will be covered in a later section.&